 Reception Volunteer¶

-Reception staff control entry to the building and inform attendees that photos and videos are being taken.
+Reception staff are the first point of contact for attendees at the competition and will answer any questions when people first arrive.
 On top of this, reception staff have a few administrative tasks to do for new team and volunteer arrivals/departures.

 For All Arrivals¶

 All people that enter the venue should be aware that we're taking photos and videos.
-There should be signage outside, so don't worry if you miss some people.
-But do try to check with most people who are arriving for the first time at the event.
+There will be signage outside and on the table, so that people are made aware.

 If people object to being recorded¶